Twin Toddlers Perform Scene From Disney’s ‘Frozen’ Which Is Perfect And Adorable

 That is when Colleen started filming them and put the video on her Facebook page for the world to see.

-If the video doesn’t show, check out the Jordan twins reenacting Frozen at this link.
+If the video doesn’t fully show, check it out directly on Colleen Jordan’s Facebook page at this link.

 Speaking directly with Colleen Jordan, the Inquisitr learned that young Madelyn and Scarlett are not even 2-years-old yet.
 Their birthday is coming up soon and the girls will officially hit that “terrible” year as of Saturday, April 8.